Michael-Yongshi/PyQt-Darktheme/README.md

 ## Version
 ### 1.2
-1.2.4   changed elements for tabs, radio buttons, and checkboxes 1.2.3   Changed folder name to darktheme
+1.2.4   changed elements for tabs, radio buttons, and checkboxes when they are disabled 1.2.3   Changed folder name to darktheme
 ### 1.1
 1.1.1   Changed pip name to pyqt-darktheme